JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Introduction

 The advent of JWST has provided the means to place the attested diversity of KBO colors within a more concrete compositional framework.
-Near-infrared observations of dozens of KBOs in the range $H \sim 3.5-8.5$~mag have revealed three distinct compositional classes \citep{depra2025,licandro2025,pinillaalonso2025}: (1) objects with deep water-ice (\water) bands and blue visible spectral slopes that also show minor absorptions due to carbon dioxide (\cotwo) ice; (2) \cotwo-rich objects, with colors consistent with the red visible color subpopulation, that display an exceptionally deep 4.27-\um~\cotwo~primary band, evidence of carbon monoxide (CO) ice, and strong organic features produced from the irradiation of aliphatic hydrocarbons (e.g., methane, ethane); (3) a separate subclass of red-colored KBOs with a distinct near-infrared continuum shape that additionally show characteristic features of methanol (\methanol).\footnote{These three compositional classes are designated by the respective monikers `bowl', `double-dip', and `cliff' in \citet{pinillaalonso2025}.} Extending the aforementioned volatile ice retention hypothesis to the three compositional classes implies the existence of two compositional gradients within the primordial Kuiper belt region.
-Based on the observed compositional inventories, the volatile-depleted \water-rich KBOs are expected to have formed in the innermost region of the disk, with the \cotwo-rich and \methanol-rich classes accreting at progressively larger heliocentric distances \citep{pinillaalonso2025}.
+Near-infrared observations of dozens of KBOs in the range $H \sim 3.5-8.5$~mag have revealed three distinct compositional classes \citep{depra2025,licandro2025,pinillaalonso2025}: (1) objects with deep water-ice (\water) bands and less-red visible spectral slopes that also show minor absorptions due to carbon dioxide (\cotwo) ice; (2) objects with colors consistent with the red visible color subpopulation that display an exceptionally deep 4.27~\um~\cotwo~primary band, evidence of carbon monoxide (CO) ice, and strong organic features produced from the irradiation of aliphatic hydrocarbons (e.g., methane, ethane); (3) a separate class of red-colored KBOs with a distinct near-infrared continuum shape that additionally show characteristic features of methanol (\methanol).
+In the following, we adopt the recent taxonomic nomenclature proposed in \citet{holler2025rnaas} and refer to these three compositional classes as \water-type, \cotwo-type, and organics-type, respectively.\footnote{These three compositional classes are designated by the respective monikers ``bowl,'' `double-dip,'' and ``cliff'' in \citet{pinillaalonso2025}.} Extending the aforementioned volatile ice retention hypothesis to the three types of KBOs implies the existence of two compositional gradients in the surface chemistry of planetesimals within the primordial Kuiper belt region.
+Based on the observed compositional inventories, the \water-type KBOs, which show the fewest volatile ice signatures on their surfaces, are expected to have formed in the innermost region of the disk, with the \cotwo- and organics-type objects accreting at progressively larger heliocentric distances \citep{pinillaalonso2025}.

 The so-called cold classicals---KBOs on relatively low-inclination, low-eccentricity orbits that lie between the 3:2 and 2:1 mean motion resonances with Neptune at 42--47~au---challenge our current understanding of Kuiper belt formation and evolution.
 This population is notable for containing a high fraction ($\sim$30\%) of near-equal-mass binaries, including many with wide separations \citep{noll2020}.
 Dynamical studies have demonstrated that a majority of these binary systems would have been lost had they been scattered into their present-day orbits during the outward migration of Neptune \citep{parker2010,nesvorny2019a}.
 Instead, cold classicals may have formed in situ and therefore comprise a unique representative collection of planetesimals from the outermost reaches of the protoplanetary disk \citep{nesvorny2022}.